University of Wisconsin-Madison | Information School (iSchool)

 Kansas City Public Library (Central) | Kansas City, MO

-- Create and maintain accurate and robust workflow documentation and training materials.
-Instruct staff on changes in procedure, policy, services, technology, etc.
+- Created and maintained accurate and robust workflow documentation and training materials.
+Instructed staff on changes in procedure, policy, services, technology, etc.

 - Inter-departmental collaboration to establish and implement consistent procedures and prioritize patron access system-wide.

-- Manage service desk: hire, train, schedule, supervise, and evaluate staff.
+- Managed service desk: hire, train, schedule, supervise, and evaluate staff.

 - System wide patron account maintenance: lost materials, claims returned, accounts in collections, bankruptcy cases, etc.

-- Provides staff support: perform circulation desk duties, handle inquiries, disputes related fees, account status, lost materials, code of conduct violations, etc.
+- Provided staff support: performed circulation desk duties, handled inquiries, disputes related fees, account status, lost materials, code of conduct violations, etc.

 - Reference services and digital content access troubleshooting for patrons & staff.

-- Work with security to de-escalate situations, address unique patron needs, potential law enforcement and outreach department involvement, provide access to resources for vulnerable populations.
+- Worked with security to de-escalate situations, address unique patron needs, potential law enforcement and outreach department involvement, provided access to resources for vulnerable populations.